It Pays To Play

 Broadly speaking, almost anything in which a reward is used to incentivize an action can be considered gamification, and the reward can be something as simple as recognition.
 For our purposes, gamification can allow you to improve engagement at your event and to drive players to take actions that support your event objectives.
 For example, if one of the major indicators of success for your event is networking, you can use games creatively to get people to connect with one another.
 Doing this in the context of the game has many benefits, like helping people get over their shyness.

-Our gamification platform fits snugly within our app and allows you to create challenges around your event objectives.
+Our gamification feature fits snugly within our Event Space and allows you to create challenges around your event objectives.

 The challenges involve setting up clues or questions, each with a corresponding passcode.
 To complete the challenge, a player just has to enter the passcode for that challenge correctly, and they will receive whatever points you've allotted for it.

-A leaderboard displays the top ranked players for everyone to see, and it's your prerogative to display it or not, and to whom.
-On the app, players can also see the top 5 competitors and, if they're not in that list, 2 players above them and 2 below.
+A leaderboard displays the top ranked players for everyone to see.
+On the Event Space, players can also see the top 5 competitors and, if they're not in that list, their own current ranking beneath the top 5.

 As you can imagine, networking challenges are designed to help people make meaningful connections with one another at your event.
 You can give each player a unique passcode and create a challenge out of every connection.
 The player would simply divulge their passcode to anyone who starts a conversation with them.
 The winner of the game could be the person who makes the most connections by the end of the game.